COVID-19 Information From Dr. Ratliff

-As the COVID-19 situation continues to develop over the next few weeks, we encourage you to view this area of our site for situation updates specific to our practice, Inject, an Aesthetics Bar, and our community.
+As the COVID-19 situation continues to develop, we encourage you to view this area of our site for situation updates specific to our practice, Inject, an Aesthetics Bar, and our community.

 Please do all that you can to stay safe and help out others in any way you can.